annacakes281/Quiz-Your-Knowledge/README.md

 favicon - https://favicon.io/emoji-favicons/light-bulb
-https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode - lovemaths source code for the dom eventlisteners, the score count https://www.myenglishteacher.eu/blog/english-quiz-questions-and-answers/ - for some question ideas for the english section
+https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode - lovemaths source code for the dom eventlisteners, the score count https://www.myenglishteacher.eu/blog/english-quiz-questions-and-answers/ - for some question ideas for the english section https://www.youtube.com/watch?v=riDzcEQbX6k - for help making the buttons functional due to having struggles, then implemented the code to final two buttons myself

 -->